Restrict

 In the C programming language, restrict is a keyword, introduced by the C99 standard, that can be used in pointer declarations.
 By adding this type qualifier, a programmer hints to the compiler that for the lifetime of the pointer, no other pointer will be used to access the object to which it points.
 This allows the compiler to make optimizations (for example, vectorization) that would not otherwise have been possible.

 restrict limits the effects of pointer aliasing, aiding optimizations.
 If the declaration of intent is not followed and the object is accessed by an independent pointer, this will result in undefined behavior.

+Despite C++ supporting most features of C, restrict is not included in standard C++, but may be supported as an extension.

 Optimization

 If the compiler knows that there is only one pointer to a memory block, it can produce better optimized code.
-For instance:
+For instance, in a function which adds a value to both its arguments: